How to apply to RIGHT Call 4

-A word template of the Stage 1 application form is available on the NIHR website for reference only.
+A word document version of the online application form is available for reference only.
 Please email email@example.com for a copy.

 Proposal and Partnership Development Award reference number

 Provide details of the organisation that will be the contractor (i.e. the organisation who will sign the contract with the DHSC) if the programme is funded.
-If your organisation does not appear on the list, please contact the NIHR Central Commissioning Facility.
+If your organisation does not appear on the list, please contact the NIHR.

 The programme title should state clearly and concisely the proposed research.
 Any abbreviations should be spelled out in full.
 Titles should be no more than 15 words.

 Select the appropriate research type.
 If your proposed programme is predominantly primary research, please select ‘Primary Research’.
 If you are predominantly carrying out new analysis of existing data, select ‘Secondary Research’.
 If you are not sure which category to select, choose the closest match to your project as this can be adjusted later.